jmarco01/tidydata/CodeBook.md

 constant rate of 50Hz.
 Those with a frequency prefix are the result of applying a Fast Fourier Transform (FFT) to some of the signals.

-<p>subject: numbers from 1 to 30, which serves as the ID of each volunteer taking part on these measurements
-<p>activity: list of activities performed by the volunteers (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 <ul>
+<li>subject: numbers from 1 to 30, which serves as the ID of each volunteer taking part on these measurements</li> <li>activity: list of activities performed by the volunteers (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)</li>
 <li>timeBodyAccelerationMeanX: Body Acceleration Mean in the X dimension</li>
 <li>timeBodyAccelerationMeanY: Body Acceleration Mean in the Y dimension</li>
 <li>timeBodyAccelerationMeanZ: Body Acceleration Mean in the Z dimension</li>